10:30 am Sunday Worship

 But that is not the slavery that’s being described here.
 Jesus is not portraying some wealthy millionaire billionaire landowner who sits around and eats grapes all day.
 This is typical Middle Eastern household described here.
 Typical household, normal way of living in the ancient Near East.
 Just an ordinary home of modest means, they would own a slave or two, employ a servant or two, to help with normal chores around the, the, house or the farm or whatever it is.

 An ordinary man owned a slave or two or he employed a hired servant.
 Not so he could, get back, kick back and relax.
 Take it easy.
 He did so to increase his productivity.
 He’s out there with them on the farm as well.
 He’s out there in the field.
-He’s, he’s, out there tending the sheep, just like they are.
+He’s, he’s out there tending the sheep, just like they are.
 He’s out there shearing the sheep.
 He’s out there doing the hard work.
 He does his own chores, as they do their own chores.

 This guy might not even be a landowner.
 He might be renting the land he’s farming.
 He might be renting the land on which his sheep are grazing.
-By the way, think about this.
-Farming, shepherding, serving meals, all these are metaphors for ministry.
+By the way, think about this, farming, shepherding, serving meals, all these are metaphors for ministry.
 What does the farmer do?
 Plows up the fallow ground.
 He plants seed.
 When you see his little things come up, he starts to water and provide nutrients, and at the right time he harvests.

 Shepherding: That’s a very clear, by the way, farming is a very clear metaphor for ministry.
 Same thing with shepherding.
 Shepherds are to protect the flock.
 Guard the flock.
 Lead the flock.
 Guide the flock.
 Feed the flock.
 Nourish the flock.
 Take care of all their wounds.
 Keep them out of trouble.
-Shepherding is a, amazing metaphor for the ministry.
+Shepherding is amazing metaphor for the ministry.

 Serving meals, also used here, eating and drinking, another metaphor for ministry.
 In fact, that’s exactly what I am or aim to be, is a good waiter.
 I just want to bring a good meal to you and not screw it up on the way.
 Just serve you the food.
 Let you eat from what Jesus has taught us.
 I’m just a waiter.
 I’m just a server.
 I’m a servant.
 Farming, shepherding, serving meals, all these are metaphors for ministry.

 In any case, when the work day is over, as Jesus is picturing here, a slave is also the cook.
 He’s also the server.
 So, he moves from outside chores to inside chores.
 Masters and slaves are not returning to the house, as the sun is setting, when it’s dark.
 That’s not the picture here.
 This is the late afternoon meal.
 This is probably around 3:00 PM.
-Suns burning hot, blazing hot.
+Sun’s burning hot, blazing hot.
 It’s a great time to be indoors.

-It’s Kenneth Bailey who says, quote, “we’re not dealing with harsh hours imposed by an unfeeling master, but rather the normal expectations of a relatively short day’s chores.”
+It’s Kenneth Bailey who says, quote, “We’re not dealing with harsh hours imposed by an unfeeling master, but rather the normal expectations of a relatively short day’s chores.”
 That’s the picture here.
-So, it’s totally normal for the master to say, without thinking twice about it, “prepare supper for me dress properly.
+So, it’s totally normal for the master to say, without thinking twice about it, prepare supper for me dress properly.
 Serve me while I eat and drink.
-After your work, you’ll eat and drink.”
+After your work, you’ll eat and drink.

 In fact, it’s so common he wouldn’t even have to say that.
-Jesus is just drawing this to the attention of the apostles.
+Jesus is just drawing this to the attention of the Apostles.
 But now in verse 9.
 Jesus draws us to his point with this question.
 Does he thank the servant because he did what was commanded?
 Does he thank him?
 I mean, we think, you know, all politeness a thank you is appropriate.
 Hey, thanks for the hard work out there in the field.

 But that’s not what this is talking about.
 Our English translations all say it this, does he thank them.
 But the word here is actually the word charis.
 The word means grace, favor, benefit.
 So just to unpack this a bit more and get underneath, the, the text, here, the language.